-Apart from creating great posts, stories and IGTV videos, what you can do to encourage engagement within the audience base that are already following you, is to reach out to them.
+Apart from creating great posts, stories, reels, and videos, what you can do to encourage engagement within the audience base that is already following you, is to reach out to them.

 As these accounts are already following you, they’ll be far more inclined to stay engaged because you or your brand have shown that they go the extra mile with their audience.

 P.s.
 You can do this even if you have thousands of followers.
-Every couple of hours spend 15 minutes going through your follower’s feeds and spread the engagement.
+Every couple of hours spend 15 minutes going through your follower’s feeds and spreading the Instagram engagement.
 If you still lose followers thereafter, then these are accounts that provided no value to your Instagram account anyway.